AdamStelmaszczyk/adamstelmaszczyk.github.io/_posts/2023-09-06-psyhos-tips-for-programming-contests.md

 79. Most of the techniques fall into two types: complex state evaluation functions (aka heuristics) and search (beam search, rollouts, MCTS).
 It highly depends on the problem which one is more viable, but you have to master both to succeed.
 Extreme form of state evaluations are neural networks.

 80. Because the evaluation is very noisy it's often a good idea to ignore it altogether and focus on a solution that you believe will work.
 Search-based solutions tend to be more metagame agnostic.
 You can also develop a local league system for automatic state evaluation adjustments.
 I've been working on a simple local league [system](https://github.com/FakePsyho/psyleague) that would do automatic matchmaking.
 Somewhat similar tool to [psytester](https://github.com/FakePsyho/psytester) but for bot contests.

+81. CodinGame specific: Usually time limit for the first turn is 1s, while it's only 50ms for future turns.
+It's very often useful to use the first turn to "think" for the next 2-3 turns if opponent have very limited actions.

+82. Chasing current metagame and imitating top players might give you good placement, but won't teach you too much in the long-term.
+If your goal is self-improvement, try avoiding those approaches.